GatoGraphQL/GatoGraphQL/README.md

 ## Installation

-1. Install the latest version of WordPress
+1. Install the [latest version](https://wordpress.org/latest.zip) of WordPress
-2. Download/Clone the PoP repository on the same folder
+2. Download/Clone this repository on the same folder
 3. Create all required pages/categories/etc, to be found in each plugin's `config/constants.php` file (eg: [this file](https://github.com/leoloso/PoP/blob/master/wp-content/plugins/pop-coreprocessors/config/constants.php)), and set those constants with their corresponding ID ([there's an issue](https://github.com/leoloso/PoP/issues/38) to do this through scripts)
 4. Activate all plug-ins and the theme